On Erlang ODE approximations of differential equations with distributed time delays: Algorithm

 \subsection{Theoretical Erlang mixture approximation}

-We will compare the accuracy obtained with the least-squares approach described in Section~\ref{sec:algo:least:squares} to that of a reference approach based on the theoretical values of the coefficients from Theorem~\ref{thm:erlang:mixture:approximation}.
-First, we determine the size of the approximation interval, $t_h$, such that $1 - \beta(t_h) \approx \epsilon$, e.g., using bisection as described in Section~\ref{sec:algo:domain}.
-Next, for a given order, $M$, we determine the rate parameter by $a = t_h/(M+1)$, and we use the theoretical expression~\eqref{eq:erlang:mixture:approximation:coefficients} to compute the coefficients, $c_m$, for $m = 0, \ldots, M$.
-In general, $\epsilon$ should be chosen to be small.
-Consequently, the coefficients will almost sum to one, and it is not necessary to scale them.
+We will compare the accuracy obtained with the least-squares approach described in Section~\ref{sec:algo:least:squares} to that of a reference approach based on the theoretical values of the coefficients from \chgthree{Definition}~\ref{def:erlang:mixture:approximation}.
+First, we determine the size of the approximation interval, $t_h$, such that $\chmtwo{\rho(\infty)} - \chmtwo{\rho}(t_h) \approx \epsilon$, e.g., using bisection as described in Section~\ref{sec:algo:domain}.
+Next, for a given order, $M$, we determine the rate parameter by \chgtwo{\eqref{eq:algo:rate:parameter}}, and we use the theoretical expression \chgtwo{in}~\eqref{eq:erlang:mixture:approximation} to compute the coefficients, $c_m$, for $m = 0, \ldots, M$.